 So what are some ways you can cook your crappie for dinner?
 Chew on some of these ideas:

 - Grill – This is a great way to sear in the flavor and juices of the fish!
 You can grill crappie over any type of grill … including a campfire.
 Lightly coat your crappie fillets with olive oil and then season them with spices, salt, or pepper.
 Then grill your fillets until the meat easily flakes with your fork.

 - Pan Frying – This method doesn’t require much gear.
 With an adult, heat 1/4” of oil in a pan.
 Then wet your fillets, coat them with batter or flour, and place your fillets in the pan.
 Let the fillets fry for 3-5 minutes on each side.
 This will give your fish a golden crunch while keeping the insides moist.

 - Bake – Your fresh crappie fillets are seasoned with salt and pepper, and dipped in butter and lemon juice.
 Next, you wrap your fillets in aluminum foil, place them on a tray, and bake them in the oven around 400 degrees.
 This method keeps the center of your fish juicy and moist while giving your meat a nice flake.

 - Deep Frying – This is one of the most popular ways to cook crappie … To learn more, dig into the video and discover how you can deep fry your fish outside by the river!

 Oh there are so many delectable ways you can cook crappie for your table!
-And if you would like to explore how your family can enjoy you meal by having a shore lunch along the riverbank, tap on the “Learn More” section below!
-Or cook your own fish meal in the classroom by downloading the lesson activity.
+And if you would like to explore how your family can enjoy you meal by having a shore lunch along the riverbank, tap on the “Learn More” section below or by downloading the lesson activity.

 But remember ….
 It’s important you have an adult with you at all times while preparing and cooking your fish!
 They can be a great helper in the kitchen and ensure you are safe while handling kitchen appliances.